 Remember: You can submit a property damage claim to your own insurance company and request a rental car if you have that coverage on your policy.
 Sometimes this is the best course of action, if it is going to take a long time for the at-fault driver’s insurance carrier to complete its liability investigation, or if the at-fault driver is not cooperating with his or her insurance carrier.
 You will likely pay a deductible, but your insurance company will refund your deductible if the at-fault driver’s vehicle eventually pays for the property damage or total loss.

-Answer: Yes, generally.
+Yes, generally.
 If you have a new car that was involved in a collision.
-The wreck will obviously impact the amount you could sell that vehicle for in the future.
+The car accident will obviously impact the amount you could sell that vehicle for in the future.

-How Our Dallas Auto Accident Attorneys Can Help: Establishing diminished value often requires an Expert Report.
-Our lawyers have established relationships with experts who can quantify the amount of diminished value damage to your vehicle following a car accident at no up-front cost to you.
+Establishing diminished value often requires an Expert Report.
+Our Dallas auto accident lawyers have established relationships with experts who can quantify the amount of diminished value damage to your vehicle following a car accident at no up-front cost to you.

-How Our Dallas Car Accident Lawyers Can Help: Companies that provide “law loans” require you to have legal representation in order to obtain a loan.
-Our attorneys have well-established relationships with several law loan companies, including a new organization that charges a set interest charge as opposed to loans that escalate every month.
+Companies that provide “law loans” require you to have legal representation in order to obtain a loan.
+Our personal injury attorneys have well-established relationships with several law loan companies, including a new organization that charges a set interest charge as opposed to loans that escalate every month.

 (And Other Medical Issues)

 Can your Dallas car accident lawyers help me get medical care?